Gambling in Canada

 However, it also falls under the responsibility of the legal guardian to take the necessary precautions to ensure minors have no way of accessing such services.
 Making use of child-protection software, such as Cyber Patrol, Net Nanny or CYBERsitter is an effective way to block gambling sites from minors.

-What terms need to be met to get a gambling license in Canada?
+What terms need to be met to get a gambling licence in Canada?

 Who Licenses Lotteries in Canada?